How many more people have to die or get injured on the streets before officials recalibrate?

 L.A.’s experience is depressingly typical of cities that have experimented with Vision Zero.
 A relatively flat data curve of pedestrian deaths for 14 years turns into the proverbial hockey stick in 2016, the first full year of Vision Zero, with pedestrian deaths nearly doubling between 2015 and 2017.
 Likewise, 2016 and 2018 saw the largest number of cyclist deaths in at least 15 years, with 21 riders killed.

 Organizations like the Vision Zero Network and Safe Routes to Schools, along with outlets such as Streetsblog and Curbed, use this money in part to demonize the 90% of Americans who by necessity or choice get around by car.
-They call for the elimination of traffic lanes, congestion pricing, and, ultimately, the elimination of cars.
 Activists even suggest that parents to treat toy cars like toy guns.
 This one-sided assault sets the entire movement back and creates conflict and enemies where there should be cooperation and allies.
 Last October, members of a group called Keep L.A.
 Moving gave a brief presentation at the L.A.
 Neighborhood Council Coalition (LANCC) about the impacts of road diets on emergency response times.
 The usually staid meeting was attended by more than 30 activists.
 After the ten-minute presentation the activists spent more than an hour accusing the presenters of supporting “traffic violence.”
 One individual, holding his infant child in his arms, accused the presenters of “not caring if my baby dies in the streets as long as they can drive as fast as they want.”

 Unfortunately, for the time being the politicians and activists have the loudest voices.
 They shout out anyone who dares point out the obvious: Different modes of transportation require different types of infrastructure, and they cannot coexist in the same places at the same times.
 Unless and until reasonable voices gain a seat at the table, thousands more people will die unnecessarily.
 And the activists and politicians will continue to pat themselves on the back for their enlightenment.